timm167/lms-backend/USAGE.md

 # Set Up and Usage

+For simplified instructions on recommended setup and usage, checkout

+---

 ## Remote Server access (not recommended)
 - The easiest way to use the site is to access https://timm167.github.io/lms-frontend/
 - The backend is hosted remotely on render